lukeblanchard/forest-app-api/README.md

 # forest-app-api

 ## Getting Started
-The instructions below will get the project up and running on your local machine
+The instructions below roject up and running on your local machine

 ### Prerequisites
 You need both Docker and Docker Compose